Truist Securities Boosts Hasbro (NASDAQ:HAS) Price Target to $100.00

-Hasbro (NASDAQ:HAS) had its price objective boosted by Truist Securities from $95.00 to $100.00 in a report published on Monday, PriceTargets.com reports.
-The firm currently has a hold rating on the stock.
+Hasbro (NASDAQ:HAS) had its target price lifted by Truist Securities from $95.00 to $100.00 in a research report report published on Monday morning, Benzinga reports.
+The brokerage currently has a hold rating on the stock.

-A number of other analysts have also weighed in on HAS.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Hasbro in a report on Wednesday, December 9th.
-They issued a buy rating and a $120.00 price target for the company.
-Bank of America boosted their target price on Hasbro from $92.00 to $106.00 and gave the stock a neutral rating in a research report on Thursday, February 4th.
-Smith Barney Citigroup initiated coverage on Hasbro in a report on Wednesday, December 9th.
-They issued a buy rating and a $120.00 price target on the stock.
-KeyCorp lifted their price objective on Hasbro from $92.00 to $100.00 and gave the stock an overweight rating in a research report on Monday, November 23rd.
-Finally, Stifel Nicolaus cut their target price on shares of Hasbro from $115.00 to $114.00 and set a buy rating on the stock in a research report on Tuesday, February 9th.
-Seven analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-The company presently has an average rating of Buy and an average target price of $94.38.
+Several other equities research analysts have also commented on the stock.
+Bank of America boosted their price objective on shares of Hasbro from $92.00 to $106.00 and gave the stock a neutral rating in a research note on Thursday, February 4th.
+Stifel Nicolaus cut their price target on Hasbro from $115.00 to $114.00 and set a buy rating on the stock in a research note on Tuesday, February 9th.
+BMO Capital Markets lowered their price objective on Hasbro from $90.00 to $85.00 and set a market perform rating for the company in a research note on Tuesday, February 9th.
+KeyCorp increased their target price on Hasbro from $92.00 to $100.00 and gave the stock an overweight rating in a research note on Monday, November 23rd.
+Finally, Jefferies Financial Group reduced their price target on Hasbro from $115.00 to $110.00 and set a buy rating for the company in a report on Tuesday, February 9th.
+Seven investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+The company currently has a consensus rating of Buy and an average price target of $94.38.

-The business also recently declared a quarterly dividend, which will be paid on Monday, May 17th.
-Stockholders of record on Monday, May 3rd will be issued a $0.68 dividend.
-This represents a $2.72 annualized dividend and a dividend yield of 2.86%.
-The ex-dividend date is Friday, April 30th.
-Hasbro’s dividend payout ratio (DPR) is presently 66.67%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 17th.
+Investors of record on Monday, May 3rd will be issued a $0.68 dividend.
+This represents a $2.72 annualized dividend and a yield of 2.84%.
+The ex-dividend date of this dividend is Friday, April 30th.
+Hasbro’s dividend payout ratio is currently 66.67%.

-In related news, CEO Brian Goldner sold 42,497 shares of the company’s stock in a transaction on Wednesday, January 6th.
-The shares were sold at an average price of $94.07, for a total value of $3,997,692.79.
-Following the completion of the transaction, the chief executive officer now directly owns 100,302 shares of the company’s stock, valued at approximately $9,435,409.14.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Company insiders own 8.60% of the company’s stock.
+In other Hasbro news, CEO Brian Goldner sold 42,497 shares of the business’s stock in a transaction on Wednesday, January 6th.
+The shares were sold at an average price of $94.07, for a total transaction of $3,997,692.79.
+Following the completion of the sale, the chief executive officer now directly owns 100,302 shares in the company, valued at approximately $9,435,409.14.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Insiders own 8.60% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Perigon Wealth Management LLC acquired a new position in shares of Hasbro during the 4th quarter worth about $26,000.
-Rosenberg Matthew Hamilton raised its holdings in Hasbro by 135.3% during the fourth quarter.
-Rosenberg Matthew Hamilton now owns 320 shares of the company’s stock worth $30,000 after acquiring an additional 184 shares in the last quarter.
-Clearview Wealth Advisors LLC acquired a new position in Hasbro during the fourth quarter valued at approximately $36,000.
-Financial Avengers Inc. bought a new position in Hasbro in the fourth quarter valued at approximately $38,000.
-Finally, Signet Investment Advisory Group Inc. bought a new position in Hasbro in the fourth quarter valued at approximately $51,000.
-Hedge funds and other institutional investors own 79.27% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Perigon Wealth Management LLC purchased a new position in shares of Hasbro in the fourth quarter worth approximately $26,000.
+Rosenberg Matthew Hamilton boosted its stake in shares of Hasbro by 135.3% during the 4th quarter.
+Rosenberg Matthew Hamilton now owns 320 shares of the company’s stock worth $30,000 after acquiring an additional 184 shares during the last quarter.
+Clearview Wealth Advisors LLC bought a new stake in shares of Hasbro during the 4th quarter valued at $36,000.
+Financial Avengers Inc. purchased a new stake in shares of Hasbro in the 4th quarter worth $38,000.
+Finally, Signet Investment Advisory Group Inc. purchased a new stake in shares of Hasbro in the 4th quarter worth $51,000.
+79.27% of the stock is owned by institutional investors.

 About Hasbro